jaeyow/bird-species-embedding-model/README.md

 # bird-species-embedding-model
-Building an image embedding model using timm PyTorch library
+Building an image embedding model using timm PyTorch library.

 # Have now started the move to using mamba package manager
 ```bash
 # install mamba package manager